Have Questions?

 815-261-3450

-Northern Illinois Recovery is 3.5 miles from Cary, IL
+Northern Illinois Recovery is 3.5 miles from Cary, Illinois

 Northern Illinois Recovery has been offering ongoing recovery treatment and rehabilitation services to the residents of Cary, Illinois and those living within the surrounding communities.
 Today, Northern Illinois Recovery offers services like matrix model, couple/family therapy, trauma-related counseling, brief intervention approach, individual psychotherapy, group therapy and others in keeping with its philosophy of following rehab treatments that work best to help addicts achieve sobriety.